juaninicolai/chronocademy/NOTES.md

 - Responsive navigation (hamburger)
 - Wrap all pages (landing and app) in a container so they're centered
 - FAQ
-- Inject Juan's body into the email link (lol)

 Nice to Have: